A VILLAGE WITHIN THE PARK

 Weather

-Weather in the Tanah mountains is a welcome reprieve from the heat of the Belizean coast.
+Weather in the Tanah mountains is always welcoming unlike the heat of the Belizean coast.
 April and May constitute the dry season, however be prepared for intense sun at any time of the year.
 Significant rainfall can be expected in the wet season between June and December.

 Visiting the park